warlocksmurf/warlocksmurf.github.io/_posts/2024-04-27-hacktheonsejongctf2024.md

 image: /assets/posts/hacktheonsejongctf2024/icon.png
 ---

 This is a writeup for all forensics challenges from Hacktheon Sejong CTF 2024.
-I was invited by a Taiwanese player to join her team to handle forensics/misc challenges.
+This CTF was special as I was invited by a Taiwanese player to join her team to handle forensics/misc challenges.
 Fortunately, I did not disappoint them as I managed to solve all the challenges easily.
 Shame we did not get top 20 but it was still a fun experience overall.

 ## Rumor 1 [Forensics]
 Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
 What is the IP address of the mail server used by the PC to be analyzed?
 Ex: xxx.xxx.xxx.xxx